trafiklab/trafiklab.se/content/api/other-apis/trafikverket.md

 ## How do I use Trafikverkets open API?

 A valid API key is required.
-This key can be obtained from the [Trafikverkets own data portal](https://data.trafikverket.se/oauth2/Account/register).
+New users must obtain a key through [Trafikverkets own data portal](https://data.trafikverket.se/oauth2/Account/register).
+Trafiklab no longer issues new keys for this API, but existing Trafiklab-issued keys continue to work.

 This API has multiple versions, all using the same API key.
 You should use the latest available endpoint, but can keep using earlier ones if you have an existing application.